giorgioditizio/APTs-database/README.md

 # Software Updates Strategies: a Quantitative Evaluation against Advanced Persistent Threats
+A manually curated Neo4j database of APTs campaigns spanning from 2008 to 2020 and the related targeted software products.

 This repository contains scripts and data to complement the paper "Software Updates Strategies: a Quantitative Evaluation against Advanced Persistent Threats".

 ## neo4j_db